-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain There is no coinsurance, Covered services include: copayment, or deductible for members eligible for Up to 12 visits in 90 days are covered for Medicare acupuncture for chronic low beneficiaries under the following circumstances: back pain services.
-For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, Prior Authorization is infectious, etc. disease); required from not associated with surgery; and VillageCareMAX is not associated with pregnancy. required for Acupuncture An additional eight sessions will be covered for those patients for chronic low back pain demonstrating an improvement.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Depending on your level of income and Medicaid eligibility, you pay: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; 0% or 20% coinsurance for each Medicare-covered visit. nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
+Prior Authorization required from VillageCareMAX for Acupuncture for chronic low back pain Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.